boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 #### Legend Position

-A Legend is a text used to describe the data plotted.
-This option allows you to place the legend at the position of **Left, Right, Top, and Bottom**.
+A legend is a text used to describe the plotted data.
+This option allows you to position the legend on the **Left, Right, Top, and Bottom**.

 #### Legend Item as Dropdown